dturvene/ring-buffer/README.md

 The enqueue and dequeue functions both increment one position in the queue.
 When a function writes or reads the last queue element it sets the next available element to the first element in the queue.

+The possibility of data corruption exists because the functions may concurrently working on the same data structure.
+This design provides a mutual exclusion mechanism using a simple spinlock based on C11 atomics.
+When one function is modifying the data structure it acquires the lock, if the other function tries to modify the data structure it will spin until the first function releases the lock, at which point it will acquire it.

 ### ringbuffer data structure
 The ringbuffer is a standard queue; the enqueue and dequeue functions have logic to manage the queue as a ring.